cespe/testing-exercises/README.md

 These exercises from Practical Javascript require writing functions equivalent to array methods using test driven development.
 The testing framework is SimpleTest, a minimal test runner which extends [TinyTest](https://github.com/joewalnes/jstinytest).

+Most of the changes from TinyTest are cosmetic, but the version of SimpleTest used here does have one substantive change: the _eq_ alias points to _assertStrictEquals_ instead of _assertEquals_ as in the original.

 SimpleTest tests are written as methods on an anonymous object passed to tests(), which is an alias of run(), the test runner.
 The method name is a specification written as an expectation of what the code should do.